Isospin-violating vacuum polarization in the muon $(g-2)$ with SU(3) flavour symmetry from lattice QCD: Computing the counterterm

 In the last step, all of the constant factors were summarized in the constant $\mathcal{C}$, which is approximately 0.12 MeV.
 The continuum limit for $m_l\frac{\partial M_K}{\partial m_l}$ was obtained using calculations from section \ref{sec::Kaon_MI}.
 Using Eq.~\eqref{equ::Kaon_MS_OPE_Prediction} the plausibility of the continuum extrapolated $\dmKem$ values in Table~\ref{tab::Kaon_MS_Cont} can be tested.

 Fig.~\ref{fig::Kaon_MS_PV_Extra} shows the values from Table~\ref{tab::Kaon_MS_Cont} together with a fit.
 The fit function inspired by Eq.~\eqref{equ::Kaon_MS_OPE_Prediction} is given by

 The point with the largest PV-mass, $\Lambda=64 \, m_\mu$, was excluded from the fit, as we suspect it could be affected by cutoff effects.
 It is marked in gray in Fig.~\ref{fig::Kaon_MS_PV_Extra}.
 Since the different values for $\dmKem$ are obtained by using a different parameter for $\Lambda$ in the calculation of the photon propagator, the results given in Table~\ref{tab::Kaon_MS_Cont} are highly correlated.
 Because of this we use a correlation of 0.9 between all of the input parameters for the fit.
 This value comes from calculating the correlation of the separation-time extrapolated results on each ensemble; for all of them this correlation was consistently around 0.9.
 The resulting $\chi^2/DOF$ of the fit is 0.92.
 The factor in front of the logarithmic term in the fit function is set to the value which was predicted via the OPE.
 In addition to the logarithmic term, a second term, which is linear for small values of $\Lambda$ and constant for large values, has to be added.
 This fit function vanishes for $\Lambda=0$, which has to be the case since the photon propagator is zero in that limit.

-The large $\Lambda$ behavior as predicted by the OPE is reproduced correctly.
-This indicates the plausibility of the obtained values of the kaon mass splitting.
+We note that one can also reproduce the mass splittings with simpler fits.
+If only the first term of Eq.~\eqref{equ::Kaon_MS_fit_func} is used, the resulting fit has a $\chi^2/DOF$ of 0.84.
+Alternatively, it is also possible to use only the second term as a fit function.
+In that case $\mathcal{C}$ is determined by the fit, instead of setting it to 0.12 MeV.
+This ansatz results in a $\chi^2/DOF$ of 0.96.
+But the extracted value of $\mathcal{C}$ is 1.29(19) MeV, which is about one order of magnitude higher than the value predicted by the OPE.

+The latter fit ansatz assumes that the dominant $\Lambda$-dependence of $\dmKem$ is given by the divergent term of the inelastic part.
+But appendix \ref{app::Pheno_Kaon_MS} shows that the elastic part $\dmKel$ still has a sizable dependence on the PV-mass. $\dmKel$ is defined as the part resulting from the elastic contribution to the forward Compton amplitude on the kaon.
+It goes from a value of 1.53 MeV for $\Lambda=16\,m_\mu$ to 2.4 MeV for infinite $\Lambda$.
+Comparing this to the continuum extrapolated value of $\dmKem$ in Table \ref{tab::Kaon_MS_Cont}, which is 1.562(124) MeV for $\Lambda=16\,m_\mu$, it becomes clear that our lattice results in this section are not precise enough to resolve the $\Lambda$-dependence of the divergent term underneath the corresponding dependence of the elastic contribution.